-Below is a list of all the stocks in our portfolio and their respective increases.
-Out of the 19 stocks currently in our portfolio: (0) stocks which saw a dividend cut; (5) stocks did not increase their dividend; and (14) stocks did increase their dividend.
+Below is a list of all the stocks in our portfolio and their respective increases and or decreases.
+Out of the 39 stocks currently in our portfolio: (5) stocks saw a dividend cuts; (1) stock completely suspended its dividend (7) stocks did not increase their dividends; (1) resumed payments after suspending them in 2019; and (25) stocks did increase their dividend.
 Please note the month of increase is based off the pay date not ex-div date or announcement of the increase.

-2018 DIVIDEND INCREASES IN PORTFOLIO STOCKSBelow is a list of all stocks that are currently in the Divs4Jesus Portfolio.
-Please note some of these increases occurred prior to the purchase of the stock, however we still wanted to show the increases that were had in 2018
+2020 DIVIDEND INCREASES IN PORTFOLIO STOCKSBelow is a list of all stocks that are currently in the Divs4Jesus Portfolio.
+Please note some of these increases occurred prior to the purchase of the stock, however we still wanted to show the increases that happened in 2020.

 |Ticker||Before||After||%||Month of Increase|

 In 2020, Divs4Jesus increased its dividend income by 147% year over year.
 To see how it all went down click here.